Macrometacorp/jsC8/docs/Reference/Route.md

-# Route API
+## Route

-_Route_ instances provide access for arbitrary HTTP requests.
+`Route` instances provide access for arbitrary HTTP requests.
 This allows easy access to Foxx services and other HTTP APIs not covered by the driver itself.

 ## route.route

 `route.route([path], [headers]): Route`

-Returns a new _Route_ instance for the given path (relative to the current route) that can be used to perform arbitrary HTTP requests.
+Returns a new `Route` instance for the given path (relative to the current route) that can be used to perform arbitrary HTTP requests.

 **Arguments**